Bellemare, Kadri score twice, Avalanche beat Vegas 7-3 - WHIZ News

+For Bellemare, it’s appears a bit more than luck, as he’s on pace to shatter his career high of seven goals, which he achieved with Philadelphia during the 2015-16 season, and 16 points, which he notched with Vegas in its inaugural season in the league two years ago.

+“It’s hard to believe I scored two, I usually score five a year, so that’s already one-third of it; that’s nice,” said Bellemare, who signed with the Avalanche as a free agent on July 1.
+“I made a decision this summer after talking with this team and they were quite honest with me and the way that I play offensively and that they knew that I could have more, and they wanted more.
+They gave me the chance to play in that position where I get a little more ice time and obviously I’m striving right now.
+They work me in their practices, and I feel way more confident.”

-The Avalanche, who improved to 7-3-1 in December, will head into the three-day holiday break on a 15-6-1 run since Nov.
+Bellemare has been a nice addition for an Avalanche team that improved to 7-3-1 in December and will head into the three-day holiday break on a 15-6-1 run since Nov.
 7. With the win, the Avalanche finished tied for their most points at the break with 51, matching their total from 2000-01.

-Matt Nieto, Gabriel Landeskog, Mikko Rantanen and Valeri Nichushkin also scored for the Avalanche.

-Goaltender Pavel Francouz is unbeaten in his last 12 games.
-He has won his last four starts.
+Colorado also improved to 13-6-1 on the road, tied for the second-most road wins with Arizona, behind only Washington (16).

+“We’ve had a lot of injuries and we’ve overcome quite a bit of adversity already in the first half of the season and we’re kind of getting through that injury bug now,” Colorado coach Jared Bednar said.
+“The depth that (Colorado GM) Joe (Sakic) brought in in the offseason and the guys have real defined roles and we like the depth that we have, and guys are buying into those roles and they’re coming to play every night.”

+That includes goaltender Pavel Francouz, who improved to 9-0-1 in his last 12 games.
+Francouz stopped 29 of the 32 shots he faced, and now has a 2.03 goals against average and .938 save percentage during his 12-game run.

-Marc-Andre Fleury, who entered the game on a 5-1-1 run in last seven home starts, made 31 saves.
-It was the goals he allowed that left Fleury looking anything like a three-time Stanley Cup champion.
+Fleury, who entered the game on a 5-1-1 run in last seven home starts, made 31 saves.
+But it was the goals he allowed that left Fleury looking anything like a three-time Stanley Cup champion.

+Matt Nieto, Gabriel Landeskog, Mikko Rantanen and Valeri Nichushkin also scored for the Avalanche, who kept the pressure on Fleury most of the game.

 Ryan Reaves, Max Pacioretty and William Carrier scored for the Golden Knights.

-The highlight of the game for Vegas was Deryk Engelland igniting the crowd with his fists.
+The highlight of the game for Vegas was Deryk Engelland igniting the announced crowd of 18,425 with his fists.
 The 37-year-old Engelland got the best of 24-year-old Nichushkin with a flurry of right-handed haymakers before the two tumbled to the ice.

-Bellemare, who played for Vegas in its first two years in the league, opened the scoring when he took a cross-ice pass from J.T.
-Compher, skated between the circles and whipped a backhand past Fleury.
-Reaves tied the game when his shot was blocked by Francouz but ricocheted off the blade of Colorado defenseman Nikita Zadorov’s stick and into the net midway through the first period.

-The Avalanche took advantage of a pair of turnovers by two of Vegas’ steady stick handlers — Jonathan Marchessault and Mark Stone — to regain the lead and extend it to two.

 UP NEXT